Roland Mouret: Roland Mouret, 2010–present

-Company liquidation
+From 2010 to 2011, the Roland Mouret brand had a men’s wear line, named MR.

+In 2011, French shoe label Robert Clergerie named Mouret as creative director.

+In 2014, Mouret designed a 25-piece collection, mainly dresses, for Banana Republic.

+In 2017, Roland Mouret returned to London Fashion Week to mark the 20th anniversary of the brand.

-Although the company had already begun a financial restructure prior to the pandemic, closing its Manhattan flagship in 2018 and streamlining operations, the onset of the global pandemic shone further light on its precarious financial situation as sales plummeted by 80 percent in the first half of 2020.
+Although the company had already begun a financial restructure prior to the COVID-19 pandemic, closing its Manhattan flagship in 2018 and streamlining operations, the onset of the global pandemic shone further light on its precarious financial situation as sales plummeted by 80 percent in the first half of 2020.

-In response, Mouret and co-owner Simon Fuller’s XIX Entertainment sought outside investment to stabilise the business, with Mouret stating “I am going to be the last man standing,” in an interview with the Financial Times.
+In response, Mouret and co-owner Simon Fuller's XIX Entertainment sought outside investment to stabilise the business, with Mouret stating “I am going to be the last man standing,” in an interview with the Financial Times.
+The company sold a minority stake to its landlord, the Grosvenor Group, in June 2021.

-In November 2021 it was announced that the company had collapsed into administration, leading to the loss of 84 jobs, with financial advisory Grant Thornton appointed to manage the administration and closure of the London flagship store.
+In November 2021, it was announced that the company had collapsed into administration, leading to the loss of 84 jobs, with financial advisory Grant Thornton appointed to manage the administration and closure of the London flagship store.

+Shortly after Mouret was forced to shut his business, fashion designer and entrepreneur Han Chong purchased the intellectual property and assets of the Roland Mouret brand through a newly formed company called SP Collection.

 Personal life

 Mouret lives in a cottage in Framlingham, Suffolk, with his husband, the artist, sculptor, and antiquarian bookseller, James Webster.

-He remains close friends with David and Victoria Beckham, whose début fashion collection he acted as an advisor for and spent his honeymoon at the Beckham's luxury apartment in Dubai's exclusive Burj Khalifa complex.
+He remains close friends with David and Victoria Beckham, whose début fashion collection he acted as an advisor for and spent his honeymoon at the Beckham's luxury apartment in Dubai's Burj Khalifa complex.